Skip to content

 6 sections

-• On the 27th of October 2009, Adult Swim and distributor Warner Home Video released Adult Swim in a Box.
-This seven-disc DVD box set contained various Adult Swim shows including the pilot episode of Perfect Hair Forever.
-In June 2010, the individual DVD was made briefly available for purchase at the Adult Swim website store.
-The first season was released on iTunes allowing digital access to viewers worldwide.
-The entire series has been made available for free streaming on the Adult Swim website over time.
-International broadcast saw the show air previously on Teletoon's Teletoon at Night block in Canada.
-It also appeared on the Canadian version of Adult Swim during its run across different regions.
+• In 2007, the Japanese noise rock band Melt-Banana recorded the song "Hair-Cat (Cause the Wolf Is a Cat!)" for Perfect Hair Forever, an odd collaboration that suited the show's chaotic sensibility.
+On the 27th of October 2009, Adult Swim and distributor Warner Home Video released Adult Swim in a Box, a seven-disc DVD box set covering various Adult Swim shows; the pilot episode of Perfect Hair Forever was included.
+In June 2010, an individual DVD became briefly available at the Adult Swim website store.
+The first season was later released on iTunes, and the entire series was made available for free streaming on the Adult Swim website.
+In Canada, the series aired on Teletoon's Teletoon at Night block and on the Canadian version of Adult Swim.
+On the 22nd of May 2007, the episode "Return to Balding Victory" debuted on Adult Swim Video, officially marking the end of the series.

 Common questions